Arithmetic transfer for inner forms of $GL_{2n}$: Invariant

 The subscheme $\Omega_F(W)^{ζ, \neq}$ lies above the special point $\Spec \mbF_{q^2} \subset \Spf O_E$ and is hence nowhere flat.
 Indeed, assume for example that $φ_0^- = 0$ and $φ_1^+ = 0$.
 Then $φ_1^-$ is both a surjection onto a line bundle and $πφ_0^- = 0$ is divided by $φ_0^- = 0$.
 It follows that $π = 0$.
 The symmetric argument applies if $φ_0^+ = 0$ and $φ_1^- = 0$.

-Note that $\mcM^0_C$ is a flat and connected $O_{\breve F}$-scheme.
+Recall from Theorem \ref{thm:Drinfeld} that $\mcM^0_C$ is a flat and connected $O_{\breve F}$-scheme.
 We conclude that the proof of the proposition will be complete if we can show that the two formal schemes $\Omega_F(W)^{ζ, \pm}$ are both isomorphic to $\Omega_E(W)$.
 To this end, first note that every $E$-conjugate linear element $τ\in GL_F(W)$ defines an isomorphism

 It hence suffices to describe an isomorphism of $\Omega_E(W)$ with $\Omega_F(W)^{ζ, +}$, say.
 Let $\mcL$ be a chain of $O_E$-lattices that is represented by $πΛ_0\subset Λ_1 \subset Λ_0$.
 Let $S$ be a $\Spf O_E$-scheme and consider an $S$-valued point of the chart $U_{E,\mcL}(S) \subset \Omega_E(W)(S)$ represented by